Claiming new style ESA

 - the date your SSP ends if you’re claiming it

 You’ll need to apply by phone if you’re an ‘appointee’ which means you’re applying on behalf of someone else.
 If you can’t use online forms you can also apply over the phone.
-You need to call the DWP's Universal Credit helpline to apply for new style ESA.
+Call the Jobcentre Plus new claims helpline - select the option for new style ESA.

 When you call the DWP they might tell you to claim Universal Credit too - you don’t need to do this to claim new style ESA.
 If you want to understand what benefits you can get before you call the DWP you can use a benefits calculator.